Zindzi Mandela, daughter of Nelson and Winnie, dies at 59

 JOHANNESBURG (AP) — Zindzi Mandela, the daughter of South African anti-apartheid leaders Nelson Mandela and Winnie Madikizela-Mandela, has died aged 59.

 State television South African Broadcasting Corporation has reported that Mandela died at a Johannesburg hospital early Monday morning.
+The cause of her death has not been announced.

 She had been South Africa’s ambassador to Denmark since 2015.